Can you help solve the mystery of a body discovered at a Lancs beauty spot?

 What clues do we have to help identity him?

-He was between 5ft 5ins – 5ft 7ins tall and described as very thin and only weighing 28kg (4 and a half stone).
+He was between 5ft 5ins – 5ft 7ins tall and described as ‘extremely underweight’ – weighing only 4st 5lbs (28kg).
+This was his approximate weight before his death, police have confirmed.

 He may have had a beard and or moustache and had short dark greying hair.